gdbooks/3DCollisions/Chapter4/point_in_triangle.md

 #Point in Triangle

+There are a few ways to test if a point is inside a triangle.
+Most of them rely on the fact that a triangle is co-planar.
+That is, all 3 points of a triangle lie on the same plane.

 ## Same Side Test

 The easyest way to test if a point is in a triangle is commonly refered to as the [Same Side](http://www.blackpawn.com/texts/pointinpoly/) technique.
 I suggest reading that article, only the Same Side portion, not the barycentric one.
 The only problem is, the method presented is a 2D method.
 In addition to the 3 side tests you must also check if the test point is on the plane formed by the triangle.